Mend your once loved China with a golden repair

 THE ALL IMPORTANT DETAILS

 The Indytute will provide all the kit needed for this workshop: You can bring your own china but we can't guarantee it'll be finished on time as the process needs to be done with patience.
-The class is two hours and runs monthly on Saturdays and Thursday evening.
+The class is two hours and runs monthly on Saturdays and Tuesday or Thursday evening.
 Location is Kensal Rise (a couple of stops from Paddington).